 When you buy a Tesla (and many new cars these days), you'll note that there's no donut included (nor a jack and other related accessories.)

-The company doesn’t make one for any of its vehicles.
-And no Tesla car, so far, has a designated place to put one in.
+The company doesn't make one for any of its vehicles.
+And no Tesla car, so far, has a designated place to store one.
 So, the Model Y is my first ride without a spare tire.

 That said, I brushed off the idea of getting a third-party donut or an extra full-size wheel.
 The exorbitant cost aside, again, there's nowhere in the car to store it properly anyway.

 So what do you do in case of a flat tire?
-Well, supposedly, you can call Tesla roadside service via the app, and they will come and replace the wheel with a temp one.
+You can supposedly call Tesla roadside service via the app, and they will come and replace the wheel with a temp one.
 After that, you can swap back to yours at a service center later.

 Another way is to get a tire repair kit, which is a much easier choice.
-Tesla sells one for some $70, but I’m not too fond of it because it seems proprietary — it might not work on other cars — and a bit big.
-That’s not to mention it’s expensive.
+Tesla sells one, but I'm not too fond of it because it seems proprietary -- it might not work on other cars -- and a bit big.
+That's not to mention it's expensive.

 And that was the case for my Model Y's first 7k miles.
 Since the beginning of the year, we've done multiple road trips, testing out the Autopilot, the Full Self Driving feature, the real-world ranges in different conditions, and what's not.

-We recently took a 2000-plus-miles desert trip to Salt Lake City, with no issue at all.
+We recently took a 2000-plus-miles desert trip to Salt Lake City with no issue.
 My Tesla tires proved invincible!
-By that, I mean I forgot about any tire-related issues.
+By that, I mean I forgot about all tire-related matters.